yuvs42/Monthly-Calender-generator/README.md

-Monthly calender generator.
+To use, simply click run, and entry a month in number (1-12), and a year.
-  The project have one dependency wich is fpdf2. in order to run it, simply run 'python -m pip install fpdf2' and then run the program.
-The program will generate a PFD file in the same folder.
+The program will generate a file in the current folder. simply download the folder to you machine.